xadacka/led-matrix-controller/README.md

-Note: This is unfinished code with lots missing at the moment, if you stumble across this and would like to use it, just star it and check back for when this warning is gone.
-Using it as is will almost certainly break something.
+Update: This is still very unfinished code but most or all of it should at least work.
+You should probably wait before installing it but you should't have too many issues at the moment.
+Also note that this code is designed for myself for use in pubs, so the preloaded animations will reflect that.

 led-matrix-controller
 =====================